 Communicating for Results in OrganizationsBack to Course Guide

-The course allows students to explore communication within organizations.
-The course helps the student investigate relationships, organizational cultures, work groups, training, and problems in organizations.
-Students will learn how to analyze communication, diagnose problems, and suggest solutions.
+The course empowers students to explore communication within organizations.
+The course helps the student investigate relationships, organizational cultures, work groups, online environments, training, and problems in organizations.
+Students learn how to analyze communication, diagnose problems, and suggest solutions.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN: